ozan-koksal/bloom-filters/README.md

 ```

 ### Stage 2: Redis Set Validation
-For items that pass the Bloom filter check (potential matches + false positives), we perform an exact lookup in Redis sets to confirm if they're actually being tracked.
-We use Redis **SISMEMBER** operations in a pipeline for efficient batch validation.
+For items that pass the Bloom filter check (potential matches + false positives), we perform exact lookups in Redis sets to confirm if they're actually being tracked.
+We use Redis **SISMEMBER** operations in a pipeline for efficient batch validation of multiple productIDs simultaneously.

 ```
 function validateInRedis(itemsToValidate):